 ARTICLE VI – NOMINATIONS AND ELECTIONS

 Section 1.
 Nominations.

-No later than one (1) month prior to the Annual meeting, the President shall appoint a nominating committee.
-The committee shall make nominations to fill vacancies occurring on the Board.
-The committee may also nominate deserving individuals for election by the membership to honorary member status as defined.

-Section 2.
-Other Nominations.

 Nominations may also be submitted by written or electronic petition and be considered along with those who may also be made from the floor of the meeting at which the election is held.
 No nomination shall be made unless the nominee has expressed his willingness in writing or by other means, to serve.